tahaafzal5/zero2prod/Notes.md

 * `claims` needs our type to implement the `Debug` trait to provide those nice error messages.
 So we will add a `#[derive(Debug)]` attribute on top of `SubscriberName`

 ## Handling A `Result`
-* Instead of panicing when an invalid name is passed in, we want to return a "400 Bad Request".
+* Instead of panicking when an invalid name is passed in, we want to return a "400 Bad Request".

 ### The `?` Operator
 * `?` is syntactic sugar to reduce the amount of visual noise when you are working with fallible functions and you want to “bubble up” failures.